readytensor/rt-tutorials-ml-deploy-hybrid/README.md

 ## Introduction

-This repository demonstrates how to use incorporate input data validation for machine learning model implementations.
-We use Pydantic for validating the schema file and the train/test data.
+This repository is a dockerized implementation of the random forest binary classifier.
+It is implemented in flexible way that it can be used with any binary classification dataset with with use of a data schema.
+The model includes a flexible preprocessing pipeline, the main random forest algorithm, hyperparameter-tuning using scikit-optimize, a SHAP explainer, and a FASTAPI inference service which provides endpoints for predictions and local explanations.
+Pydantic data validation is used for the schema, training and test files, as well as the inference request data.
+The repo also includes comprehensive set of unit and integration tests.

 This repository is part of a tutorial series on Ready Tensor, a web platform for AI developers and users.
 The purpose of the tutorial series is to help AI developers create adaptable algorithm implementations that avoid hard-coding your logic to a specific dataset.
 This makes it easier to re-use your algorithms with new datasets in the future without requiring any code change.